iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 This ate at me until one day in late summer, I found myself packing a month's work of clothing, technology, and HomePods into a car some complain isn't suitable for a long weekend, saying goodbye to an outwardly supportive wife with unmistakeable fear in her eyes, and heading deep into the mountains of southern France.
 I tend to — especially when it comes to extreme decision-making — be better at solving problems from the outside, and you can't get much more 'outside' than a three-day drive to a month-long AirBnB rental promising no concerns other than keeping the [pain au chocolat](https://en.wikipedia.org/wiki/Pain_au_chocolat) consumption under control.
 With the day-to-day running of the company out of my mind, the hope was to be free enough to figure out what the problem was, and what I could do to fix it.

 <img src="/pictures/identity-crisis/boot.jpg" />  \\
-*Why yes, when luggage space is at a premium the HomePod still makes the cut.*
+*When luggage space is at a premium, the HomePod still makes the cut.*
 {:.center}

 As days of European motorways slid past the window, trepidation blossomed into terror.
 What if the only way to save my health — mental or otherwise — was to shut down Cascable and move on to something else?
 Could I *ever* recover from burnout so severe that I'm fleeing to the opposite end of the continent to try to even *understand* it?
-Another episode of the Scrubs podcast would drown that out, at least for the time being.
+Another episode of the [Scrubs podcast](https://www.iheart.com/podcast/1119-fake-doctors-real-friends-60367049/) would drown that out, at least for the time being.

 As motorways gave way to mountain passes, my soul started to calm a little.